Nipple pain in breastfeeding

 Nipple pain is a common symptom of pain at the nipple that occurs in women during breastfeeding after childbirth.
 The pain shows the highest intensity during the third to the seventh day postpartum and becomes most severe on the third day postpartum.

 Nipple pain can result from many conditions.
 Early nipple pain in breastfeeding is usually caused by improper positioning and latch while breastfeeding.
 Other causes may include blocked milk ducts, tongue-tie, cracked nipples and nipple infections by yeasts, bacteria or viruses.
 Complications in nursing women involve an increase in nipple sensitivity or breast engorgement, leading to mastitis and subsequent pain.
 Common diagnostic approaches include quantifying pain by the numerical rating scale (NRS) and maternal breast or infant mouth examinations.

 Nipple pain may hinder breastfeeding and is the most common reason for early weaning.
 General management such as positioning and latch adjustment and thermal intervention can be administered for pain alleviation.
 Appropriate treatment of nipple pain is given based on the underlying cause.

 Causes

 Causes of nipple pain in breastfeeding are classified into three factors: physiological, mechanical and infectious.
 They are interrelated and possibly happen simultaneously.

 The cross-section of the breast.
 The blockage of milk ducts (Lactiferous ducts), labelled by 6, causes nipple pain.

 Physiological factors

 Physiological changes in nursing women, including an unusual milk supply and blocked milk ducts, cause nipple or breast ache.
 An oversupply of breast milk is caused by overactive milk expression.
 Hence, the excess milk accumulates, leading to breast engorgement and pain.
 On the other hand, milk supply will be lowered by prolonged breastfeeding, high pumping pressure and overly vigorous breast massage.
 Blocked milk ducts refers to lactiferous ducts' blockage at the nipple pore or deeper breast tissue.
 It hampers an adequate drainage of milk and causes breast mass, engorgement, redness, a nipple bleb and subsequent pain.

+Correct placement of shield elongates nipple into shield.